Gift Cards Loyalty Return Policy

 Difference

 Washington DC has sashimi.
-What it hasn't had — until now — is Bluefin Tuna of the quality you'd find at the finest counters in Tokyo or Osaka, available fresh, direct, and affordable.
+What it hasn't had — until now — is Goto Islands Bluefin of the quality you'd find at the top counters in Ginza or Toyosu, available fresh, traceable, and at direct-import price.

 Our fish comes from Goto Islands, Nagasaki Prefecture.
 The farms operate in cold, clean, current-rich Pacific waters that produce Bluefin with exceptional fat marbling and flavor depth.
 The Ikejime-harvested whole fish is then transported to a specialist processor in Miyazaki — chosen for its exceptional hygiene standards and deep Bluefin expertise — where it is broken down into saku blocks.
 From there, it travels Fukuoka → Haneda → IAD, landing in Washington DC as fresh as fish can be.